Gopika-20088592/nsaproject/README.md

 4. Using AWS IAM roles for stronger security

 **Conclusion**
 This project successfully demonstrates a fully automated cloud deployment system.
-By combining Terraform, Ansible, Docker, and GitHub Actions, the entire process from infrastructure creation to application deployment — runs automatically.
+By combining Terraform, Ansible, Docker, and GitHub Actions, the entire process from infrastructure creation to application deployment runs automatically.
 Automation reduces manual errors, improves consistency, and reflects real-world DevOps practices used in modern IT environments.

 GitHub Repository

-Project Repository:
+Project Repository Link:
 https://github.com/Gopika-20088592/nsaproject